What are the risks involved in renting out your own car?

 Personal Data Protection Act

-Criminal activity done to you car?
+Criminal activity done to your car?

 Discussions and conflicts